USRSE/usrse.github.io/_events/2022/2022-first-community-workshop.md

-We are excited to announce that through a generous grant from the Alfred P. Sloan Foundation, we will be able to hold a first US-RSE Association community building workshop, October 5-6, 2021 in Princeton, NJ.
+We are excited to announce that through a generous grant from the Alfred P. Sloan Foundation, we will be able to hold a first US-RSE Association community building workshop, April 26-27, 2022 in Princeton, NJ.
 This won’t be an attempt to be an RSE conference, but a workshop focused on planning the best path forward to grow the US-RSE Association.